learn-co-curriculum/ttt-7-valid-move/README.md

 This lab is test-driven, so run the test suite and use the output to help you solve this one.
 Here are a few things to keep in mind:

 * Arrays are indexed starting at 0 and a user playing your game is unlikely to know that.
 When a user types in that they'd like to fill position 1, they *really* mean that they'd like to fill the board array at the index of `0`.
 You'll have to account for this in your method.
+But in the rspec of this chapter, we would test by passing index values from 0-8 itself.
+So you can use the index directly without modification.

 * The valid positions on the board, from the user's point of view, are 1-9, but we'll be checking to see if we have a number between 0-8 because we'll be looking at the array index.
 If the user inputs a number not included in that range, their input is invalid.
 There are a few different ways to check to see if a number is included in a range.
 Look up the [`#between?`](http://ruby-doc.org/core-2.2.3/Comparable.html#method-i-between-3F) method for starters.